hashkat/hashkat/docs/input.md

   10
 ```

 The *unfollow_tweet_rate* is a value by which, if the number of tweets by an agent exceeds this value, will cause this agent to randomly lose one of its followers.
+To prevent this from occurring in your network simulation, set this value to a number much greater than the agent tweet rates in the network.

 #### Use Hashtag Probability